splynx/docs/files/en/configuration/support/feedback_widget/feedback_widget.md

 ![pop-up](pop_up_widget.png)

-Pop-up widget can be placed to a website as a small rectangle somewhere as it shown on a screenshot.
+Pop-up widgets can be placed on a website as a small rectangle somewhere on the page for quick access.
-Size, color, side, form settings can be changed here.
-"Use HTTPS" button means where to redirect your query, so if you have installed HTTPS/SSL on your server keep this enabled.
+The size, color, alignment and form settings can be changed here.
+The "Use HTTPS" button means where to redirect your query, so if you have installed HTTPS/SSL on your server keep this enabled.
 Make sure that all changes applied before using this result code.
-If something is changed, code will be re-generated and it will be needed to copy and paste it on your website.
+If something is changed, the code will be re-generated and you can simply copy and paste it on your website code.

 ## EMBEDDED WIDGET

 ![embedded](emb_widget.png)

-Similar form but in another format.
-Click on preview to see the result:
+The embedded widget is a similar form to the pop-up widget but in another format.
+Click on preview to see the result of your code:

 ![embedded](emb_widget_preview.png)